Skip to main content Skip to search Skip to main navigation

 Die Zornesfalte bezeichnet eine oder mehrere vertikale Falten zwischen den Augenbrauen im Bereich der sogenannten Glabella.

-Frozen shoulder is a painful shoulder condition causing progressive stiffness and restricted movement.
-It often develops without a clear cause and can last 1 to 3 years.
+Frozen shoulder is a painful condition causing stiffness and limited movement in the shoulder joint.
+It results from inflammation and scarring of the joint capsule and can last for months to years.

 Fructase